When fresh figs are in season it’s a shame not to eat them, and this Fig Pizza with Prosciutto and Arugula couldn’t be easier or more delicious.

 We’re going full-on easy for this recipe, and here are some good reasons to try it:

 - This recipe is almost like a flat bread, where cheese is melted and the rest of the ingredients are scattered on top after it bakes.
+The sweet and savory flavors are very good.

 - No need to make pizza dough for this easy recipe!
 Store-bought pizza dough from that good old Trader Joe is perfect.
 Use any store bought variety, or make your own homemade pizza crust.